Location: Atlanta, GA

-Not only has Mobile eliminated the need to make lists on paper for off campus events, SHR in general has alleviated that burden on Bright for regular day-to-day operations.
-Because students can be put into groups denoting a health condition, and teachers and school staff can be given limited access to view those critical details, it’s “easier to provide those ubiquitous lists of who has what problem, especially life-threatening allergies and respiratory challenges,” Bright said.
+Not only has Mobile eliminated the need to make lists on paper for off-campus events, SHR has generally alleviated the burden on Bright for day-to-day operations.
+Because students can be put into groups denoting a health condition and teachers and school staff can be given limited access to view those critical details, it’s “easier to provide those ubiquitous lists of who has what problem, especially life-threatening allergies and respiratory challenges,” Bright said.

 Debbie Bright, Nurse